ChatQnA Sample Guide¶

 Deployment¶

-See the ChatQnA Example Deployment Options that includes both single-node and orchestrated multi-node configurations, and choose the one that best fits your requirements.
-Here are quick references to the single-node deployment options:
+Here are some deployment options, including both single-node and orchestrated multi-node configurations, and choose the one that best fits your requirements.

 Troubleshooting¶